Mexico protects the stunning Playa del Amor and its Pacific islands

 - Enjoy 24 hour room service, pool and beach waiter service, six swimming pools, water sports and more

-- Experience fine dining and gourmet cuisine with a choice of nine restaurants
+- Experience fine dining and gourmet cuisine with a choice of nine unique restaurants

-- Relax in style at this all-suite luxury resort situated on a white sand beach
+- Relax in style at this all-suite luxury resort situated on a pristine white sand beach

 Escape and indulge yourself at the recently opened Secrets The Vine, a haven of natural beauty and elegance on the shores of the Yucatan Peninsula

-- Unlimited-Luxury privileges include gourmet dining at 7 restaurants and unlimited top-shelf spirits at 8 bars
+- Unlimited-Luxury® privileges include gourmet dining at 6 restaurants, a poolside grill, a cafe and unlimited top-shelf spirits at 6 bars and lounges

 - Enjoy complimentary green fees at the nearby Playa Mujeres Golf Club

-- Stay in an adults only Uultra deluxe beachside haven in the heart of Cancun sure to provide the perfect base for a great holiday
+- Stay in an adults-only ultra deluxe beachside haven in the heart of Cancun sure to provide the perfect base for a great holiday